carboclan/pm/research/LSDai.md

 ![Technical overview of how the LSDai system works](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/829/681/datas/gallery.jpg)

 ## Inspiration
 In a world of roller-coaster crypto volatility, we turned to Dai for stability.
-With the emergence of interest generating instruments born through layers of collateralization on crypto-native synthetic assets, we are entering a phase of interest rate volatility.
-Introducing LSDai, for your escape to a peace of mind: earn Compound interest on your collateral with rDai while providing liquidity for hedges against the variable Compound interest rate.
+With the emergence of interest generating instruments born through layers of collateralization on crypto native synthetic assets, we are entering a phase of interest rate volatility.
+Introducing LSDai, for your escape to a peace of mind: earn Compound interest on your collateral with rDai, while providing liquidity for hedges against variable Compound interest.

 Empirical studies from traditional finance have shown the adverse impact of variability in interest rates (the “price” of money) on the real economy.
-Accordingly, interest rate swaps, used by non-financial firms in managing the interest rate risk of their debt, are one of the most important fixed-income instruments in the trading and hedging of interest rate risk.
+Accordingly, interest rate swap, used by non-financial firms in the management of the interest rate risk of their debt, is one of the most important fixed-income instrument in the trading and hedging of interest rate risk.
+An alternative to interest rate swap, Eurodollar futures, is the biggest and most liquid futures market traded in the US by volume.

-Recently we have seen wild swings in Dai's interest rate on Compound, going from 5% to peaking over 16% within a month.
-With the emergence of the DeFi stack, more synthetic crypto assets composed of native assets are created and then rebundled within Ethereum, enabling new possibilities while introducing complex interdependencies.
+We have seen recent wild swings of Compound interest on Dai, going from 5% to peaking over 16% within a month.
+With the emergence of DeFi stack, more synthetic crypto assets composed of native assets are created and then rebundled on the Ethereum tech stack, enabling new possibilities while introducing complex interdependencies into the system.
+This is why we are creating LSDai.market, for hedgers and speculators to take leveraged long and short positions on Dai interest rates without borrowing by simply buying and selling LongDi and ShortDi tokens.

-This is why we decided to build a tokenized interest rate swap on the Dai interest — to fill the void with an essential decentralized stabilizer for the DeFi market.

 ## What it does
 LSDai creates a [Eurodollar](https://en.wikipedia.org/wiki/Eurodollar)-style derivative that is a future on the Dai lending rate on Compound over the duration of the contract.
 By leveraging [Market Protocol](https://marketprotocol.io), LSDai takes the approach of de-coupling the risk of the two sides.

+LSDai creates a [Eurodollar](https://en.wikipedia.org/wiki/Eurodollar) like construct, that is a future on the Compound Dai lending rate over the duration of the contract.
+By leveraging Market Protocol which takes on the approach of constructing index futures via "iron-cross options" approach, LSDai de-couples the risk of the two sides via long and short position tokens.
+It enables three different types of users to gain the kind of exposure to the interest rate fluctuation that fits their profile, while aligns incentives.

 It enables three different types of users to gain the kind of exposure to the interest rate fluctuation that fits their profile, while also aligning their incentives: